Ascot lines of the London and South Western Railway: Staines west curve

-The LSWR got powers on 20 August 1883 for a 400 yd curve between the Windsor and the Ascot lines and forming a triangle at Staines.
+The LSWR got powers in section 6 of the South Western Railway (Various Powers) Act 1883 (46 & 47 Vict. c. clxxxix), passed on 20 August 1883, for a 400 yd curve between the Windsor and the Ascot lines and forming a triangle at Staines.
 It opened on 1 July 1884; a new station called Staines High Street was opened north of the curve on the Windsor line.
 There were five weekday trains between Windsor and Ascot.
 When the Byfleet Curve opened, a new passenger service between Windsor and Woking via both curves began, on 1 May 1889.
 In addition the Royal Train used the route to get from Windsor to the Solent for visits to the Isle of Wight.

 Ascot to Aldershot

 Over the years a very large number of independent schemes were put forward for railways in the space between Windsor and Aldershot.
 All of them failed in Parliament or were unable to raise funds, but the LSWR became nervous that sooner or later one would succeed, so it promoted its own line from Ascot southward to Aldershot.
-The result was an LSWR Act of 16 June 1873 for such a line.
+The result was the South Western Railway Act 1873 (36 & 37 Vict. c. lxxi) of 16 June 1873 for such a line.
 It would be a little under 12 miles long, joining the Pirbright Junction to Aldershot line, which had opened in 1870 east of North Camp station.

 After delays, part of the line was opened on 18 March 1878 as a single line from Ascot to Frimley Junction and then double track on Frimley curve to Sturt Lane Junction, facing Woking.
 Six weekdays-only trains ran each way between Woking and Ascot.
 Goods traffic began operation on 1 April 1878.
 It was not until 2 June 1879 that the line was continued to North Camp; passenger trains ran from Aldershot to Frimley only, so passengers for Ascot had to change at Frimley to one of the Woking trains.
 There was also a Farnborough curve from Frimley Junction facing west on the LSWR main line; this opened for traffic by 1887.
 The west curve to Farnborough Junction was only traversed from 1 June 1901, by a Waterloo—Ascot—Basingstoke train.
 It was reduced to Saturdays only in October 1908, and it ran for the last time on 26 December 1914.
 However the curve was heavily used by special trains during Ascot race week.
 It was further used by a scheduled service in the 1930s: a service ran between Ascot and Winchfield from 17 July 1933 to 4 July 1937.

 The line from Frimley Junction to Ascot was later doubled; it was ready on 11 June 1893, but the section south of Frimley remains single to the present day.